Frechmatz/cl-synthesizer/README.md

 **cl-synthesizer:make-rack** &key environment (input-sockets nil) (output-sockets nil)

 Creates a rack.
-A rack is a module container and also a module, which means that racks can be added to other racks.
+A rack is a module container as well as a module.
+Racks can be added to other racks.
 The function has the following arguments:

 *   :environment The synthesizer environment.
 *   :input-sockets The input sockets to be exposed by the rack.
-The inputs can be accessed for patching of inner modules of the rack via the virtual module "INPUT".
+The inputs can be patched with other modules via the bridge module "INPUT".
 *   :output-sockets The output sockets to be exposed by the rack.
-The outputs can be accessed for patching of inner modules of the rack via the virtual module "OUTPUT".
+The outputs can be patched with other modules via the bridge module "OUTPUT".

-The update function of the rack calls the update function of all modules that have been added to the rack.
-If the rack has already been shut down it immediately returns **nil**.
+The update function calls the update function of all modules.
+If the rack has already been shut down the function immediately returns **nil**.
 Othwerwise it returns **t**.

-The shutdown function shuts the rack down by calling the shutdown handlers of all modules and hooks of the rack.
-If the rack has already been shut down the function does not call any handlers.
+The shutdown function calls the shutdown handlers of all modules and hooks.
+If the rack has already been shut down the function immediately returns.

 See also: add-module

+* * *

+**cl-synthesizer:is-rack** module

+Returns **t** if the given module represents a rack.

 * * *